shubhamvaish/Welcome/README.md

 #### Module 1 | Data Fundamentals
 * <a href="https://colab.research.google.com/github/mentorskool/Welcome/blob/master/learnbooks/breaking-the-ice.ipynb" target="_blank">Introduction</a> - Talks about the what, why and how at a high level.
 Good starting point!

+#### Module 2 | Data Ingestion
+* <a href="https://colab.research.google.com/github/mentorskool/Welcome/blob/master/learnbooks/breaking-the-ice.ipynb" target="_blank">Learn to scrape the web</a> - 'Internet is your database'.
+To realise the same, its imperative that you know how to fetch any data on a web page using Python